css-materials/course-site/content/syllabus/text-data/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Introduce methods for text data, structuring text data in R, and conducting exploratory analysis."
+summary: "Introduce methods for text data in R."

 # Location of event.
 location: ""